 • Use a toothpaste that’s designated “for sensitive teeth.”
 If you have a problem with shrinking gums, this could relieve a lot of the pain you probably experience from hot or cold foods.
 When gums shrink, the dentin beneath your teeth’s enamel surface is exposed, and this material is particularly sensitive.

-• Garlic – Use of garlic can also provide immense relief from toothache.
-Garlic has antibiotic and other medicinal properties that can be very effective in reducing the pain.
+• Garlic – The use of garlic can also provide immense relief from toothache.
+Garlic has antibiotic and other medicinal properties that can be very effective in reducing pain.

 - Mix a crushed garlic clove (or garlic powder) with some table salt or black salt and apply it directly on the affected tooth to alleviate the pain.
 If you prefer, you can chew one or two cloves of garlic to get relief.

 - Repeat this natural treatment for a few days.